alexirpan/mystery-hunt-bingo/README.md

 Inspired by [The Last Jedi Bingo](http://www.darthsanddroids.net/bingo/Episode8/) from Darths & Droids.

-This is not a puzzle.
-In fact, I have no relation to the organizing team whatsoever.
+This is not a puzzle, and I'm not part of the organizing team.

 <table border="1" cellpadding="0" cellspacing="0">
     <tr>